EE547 Digital Forensics

 This document is an agreement between EE547 students and the instructor.
 You must read and understand it.
 We will discuss important points in the first course.

-I will publish this document, the course schedule and all other course information under this web site http://roberge.segfaults.net.
+I will publish this course description, the course schedule and all other course information under this web site http://roberge.segfaults.net.
 The website is protected by a password.
 You will be able to browse the different pages, but when you click on a link to download a file, it will ask you for a username and password.
 These credentials will be given to you during the first class.

 The main objectives of the course are to provide the students with: